-- 1. Anyone may file a report with the University alleging that a student organization has violated the Code.
+- 5. The University is not responsible for selecting or compensating an advisor for any student organization navigating the student conduct process. - 6.
+The availability of an advisor to attend a student conduct meeting, proceeding, or hearing will not unreasonably interfere with or delay the student organization conduct process.
+For Title IX hearing proceedings, if a student organization's advisor does not appear the University will assign an advisor or delay proceedings as outlined in the Title IX Policy. - 7.
+Once a meeting, proceeding, or hearing has been scheduled it will rarely be rescheduled due to later unavailability of an advisor. - 8.
+A representative from the University's Office of the General Counsel may also be present at any meeting, proceeding, or hearing. - B. Reports - Anyone may file a report with the University alleging that a student organization has violated the Code.
 Any report should be submitted as soon as possible after the incident takes place, preferably within 60 calendar days.
 When there is significant delay, the Student Conduct Authority's ability to resolve an incident may be difficult due to access to reliable information and witnesses.
 Therefore, the Student Conduct Authority has discretion whether or not to pursue resolution of a report and will only pursue a significantly delayed report when the conduct or responding student organization are deemed to pose a potential threat to the health or safety of an individual or the University community, or other exceptional circumstances. - 2.
-The Office of Student Rights and Responsibilities Conduct and Community Standards also may receive reports or information on the disposition of criminal cases from the FSU Police Department, Tallahassee Police Department, Leon County Sheriff's Office, Division of Alcoholic Beverages and Tobacco, other law enforcement agency, or any municipal, state, or federal court. - 3.
+The Office of Student Conduct and Community Standards also may receive reports or information on the disposition of criminal cases from the FSU Police Department, Tallahassee Police Department, Leon County Sheriff's Office, Division of Alcoholic Beverages and Tobacco, other law enforcement agency, or any municipal, state, or federal court. - 3.
 Reports may be accepted through alternate reporting mechanisms at the discretion of the Student Conduct Authority including but not limited to written or verbal communication, published information, or referral from another University department. - 4.
 For reports alleging sex discrimination or sexual misconduct, the reporting process can be found in the Sex Discrimination and Sexual Misconduct policy and/or Title IX Policy.
 If a report alleges sexual misconduct and is reported via report.fsu.edu, the Student Conduct Authority will report the matter to the appropriate Title IX Office authority, in accordance with the University's Sex Discrimination and Sexual Misconduct Policy and/or Title IX Policy.
-The Title IX office will evaluate the report pursuant to the policy before it will be referred to the Office of Student Rights and Responsibilities Conduct and Community Standards to review for possible violations of this Code.

-C. Review and Investigation
+The Title IX office will evaluate the report pursuant to the policy before it will be referred to the Office of Student Conduct and Community Standards to review for possible violations of this Code. - C. Review and Investigation